caseywatts/caseywatts.github.io/gists-and-tricks.md

 Everyone has their own dotfiles.
 My way is simple - just a couple of symlinks from a github repo.

 ### [FlipIt](http://caseywatts.com/flipit)
 From the development server, open the current page on the production - and vice versa.
+Useful for comparing css or functionality changes quickly.

 ### [Push To Talk in a Google Hangout (Meet)](http://caseywatts.com/ptt)
 Hold spacebar to talk; otherwise you're muted.